reinator/tutorial_metabarcoding/_pages/polishing.md

 # Polishing CLR assembly

 Ok, we have talked a little about polishing and how much polishing is still vital if you are working with PacBio CLR reads, that can have up to 15% of errors.
-Now, you are going to investigate the impacts of polishing on the *H. fuciforms* genome, that was assembled with PacBio CLR reads as part of the [25 Genomes Project of the Sanger Institute](https://www.sanger.ac.uk/collaboration/25-genomes-for-25-years/)
+Now, you are going to investigate the impacts of polishing on the *Hemaris fuciformis* genome, that was assembled with PacBio CLR reads as part of the [25 Genomes Project of the Sanger Institute](https://www.sanger.ac.uk/collaboration/25-genomes-for-25-years/)

-For such, you are going to compare some statistics for *H. fuciforms* before and after polishing after polishing, which has been done by the [GRIT](https://www.sanger.ac.uk/group/genome-reference-informatics-team/) Team at the Sanger Institute.
+For such, you are going to compare some statistics for *H. fuciforms* **before** and **after polishing** after polishing, which has been done by the [GRIT](https://www.sanger.ac.uk/group/genome-reference-informatics-team/) Team at the Sanger Institute.
 All the files you will need are in `~/Share/iHemFuc1_data` subdirectories.
 The stats I want you to compare are:

 * Merqury completeness and QV
     * Those files are located in the `before_polishing/merqury_before/` and `after_polishing/merqury_after/` subdirectories (remember that the parent directory is `~/Share/iHemFuc1_data`, so the complete path is, e.g., `~/Share/iHemFuc1_data/before_polishing/merqury_before/`)